jaythad13/Mathematikezettelkasten/Calculus --- spivak/notes/Integration.md

  & = \varepsilon v(A).
 \end{split}
 $$
-Note that we needed the [[Calculus on manifolds --- spivak/notes/Topological considerations#Compactness|compactness]] of $A$ — otherwise the local boundedness of the maximum-minimum difference wouldn't have translated to global boundedness.
+Note that we needed the [[Calculus --- spivak/notes/Topological considerations#Compactness|compactness]] of $A$ — otherwise the local boundedness of the maximum-minimum difference wouldn't have translated to global boundedness.

 This lemma gives us a very powerful result.